jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

 ## Options

 - `--token`: Your DevSecOps agent token (required).
-- `--dynamic / --static`: Run only DAST / SAST vulnerabilities (optional).
+- `--dynamic / --static`: Check for only DAST / SAST vulnerabilities respectively (optional).
 - `--verbose`: Declare the level of detail of the report (default `vvv`).
-  - `v`: Show only the number of open, closed and accepted vulnerabilities.
+  - `v`: Show only the number of vulnerable, safe and accepted finds.
-  - `vv`: Show only open vulnerabilities.
+  - `vv`: Show only vulnerable finds.
-  - `vvv`: Show open and closed vulnerabilities.
+  - `vvv`: Show vulnerable and safe finds.
-  - `vvvv`: Show open, closed
+  - `vvvv`: Show vulnerable, safe and accepted finds.
-    and accepted vulnerabilities.
   - You can use `-v`, `-vv`, `-vvv`, `-vvvv`.
 - `--strict / --lax`: Run forces in strict mode (default `--lax`).
 - `--repo-name`: Git repository name (optional).
 - `--breaking`: Strict mode severity customization.
-  Open vulnerabilities
+  Vulnerable finds
   with a severity below this threshold will not break the pipeline.
   This option takes values
-  between 0.0 (recommended) all the way up to 10 (optional).
+  between 0.0 (recommended) all the way up to 10.0 (optional).

 Note: Strict mode customization like severity thresholds and grace periods for new vulnerabilities can also be set in the ARM organization's Policies tab.
 In the case of `--breaking`,
-the value passed to the CLI option takes precedence over the value set in ARM.
+the value passed to this CLI option takes precedence over the value set in ARM.

 ## Examples